Please click on the link below to volunteer or contact Anna Sanford.

 WHERE: Sands Township Hall Complex and Gymnasium, 987 South M553 just south of the Crossroads corner of M553 and CR480

-If you are interested in volunteering in Grand Marais on Saturday, February 15th, please let us know.
+If you are interested in volunteering in Grand Marais on Saturday, February 14th, please let us know.
 A number of positions are open at this time, including road crossing monitors and workers near the finish gate.
+We also need crossing help at two crossing that must be reached by snowmobile.

 Merchandise Sales: assist the merchandise coordinator in the sale of race related merchandise to the public.
 You will be assisting customers in helping them choose their items and possibly assisting with the cash register.